kyma-project/website/src/blog-posts/7-release-notes-05.md

 To keep track of your Kyma systems, we enhanced the following:

-- An Alert is defined if an Pod is not restarting in one of the System Namespaces.
-This enables basic monitoring of the Kyma System.
+- An Alert is defined if an Pod is not restarting in one of the system Namespaces.
+This enables basic monitoring of the `kyma-system`.

 ![](https://github.com/kyma-project/website/blob/7fedd5f06d48150af5305dd29c6836c00698eae4/src/blog-posts/assets/alerts_9.png)